Family tree of Columbus DELANO

 Concerning government reform, Delano defied Grant's 1872 executive order to implement the first Civil Service Commission's recommendations.
 With the exception of Yellowstone, the spoils system and corruption permeated throughout the Interior Department during his tenure, and Grant requested Delano's resignation in 1875; he left office with his reputation damaged.
 Delano remained a spoils man at a time when reformer demands for a federal merit system were gaining support.
 Delano returned to Ohio to practice law, tend to his business interests, and raise livestock; he did not return to politics and died in 1896.

-Delano was traditionally viewed a 19th Century American "major mover and shaker."
+Delano was traditionally viewed a 19th-century American "major mover and shaker."
 However, historians have strongly criticized Delano's weak oversight of the Interior, allowing rampant corruption, and for his treatment of Native Americans and endorsement of the Plains Indian bison slaughter.
 Yellowstone is considered Delano's greatest achievement, where bison and other wildlife were legally protected.
-He was viewed an effective first administrator of America's first national park.
-While in office, Delano was an outspoken supporter of black American rights and opponent of the Ku Klux Klan.
+He was viewed as an effective first administrator of America's first national park.
+While in office, Delano was an outspoken supporter of black American rights and an opponent of the Ku Klux Klan.

 Biography from Wikipedia (see original) under licence CC BY-SA 3.0